COSC3020/theory-vs-practice-boboestes14/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

-  1. The machine the program is running on for it could be worse.
+  1. When the program was initialy run it could have been run on a nasa super computer and gotten lucky when finding the number.
+Then it could have been run again on a computer from 1991 leading to much slower results.
   2. The program does arbitrary things as it gets larger slowing down time.
-  3. The thing its looking for could not be in the tree.
+  3. Something could have gone wrong with the tree when it was built leading the tree to only have one branch turning it basicly into a linked list which means it must go through all the numbers.

 Add your answers to this markdown file.